-NWC has transfer agreements with regional four-year colleges and universities.
-We have Dual Admissions with Montana State University in Bozeman and Billings and the University of Montana.
+NWC also has transfer agreements with several regional four-year colleges and universities.
+Check out the most accurate information at northwestcollege.edu/transfer.
+NWC has Dual Admissions agreements with Montana State University in Bozeman and Billings and the University of Montana.